 The JAC of Local Union# of the International Union of Elevator Constructors and the contractors' association or the signatory contractors in whose name the local Standards of Apprenticeship will be registered is the Sponsor of the Apprenticeship Program outlined under these Standards of Apprenticeship.
 The JAC shall operate within the provisions of the NEIEP Agreement and Declaration of Trust and guidelines as set forth by the U.S. Department of Labor and the NEIEP's Board of Trustees as promulgated through the National Directors Office.
-The JAC is composed of an equal number of representatives not to exceed a total of eight (8), four (4) appointed by the Elevator contractors' association and four (4) appointed by the Local Union.
-The JAC is composed of an equal number of representatives from each respective side.
+The JAC is composed of an equal number of representatives not to exceed a total of eight (8), four (4) appointed by the employer(s) representatives or contractors' association and four (4) appointed by the Local Union.
+The JAC is composed of an equal number of representatives with a minimum of two (2) representatives from each respective side.